 2-3 cloves of garlic pressed or finely minced.

-By now the potatoes have simmered for 5 minutes, drain them.
+By now the potatoes and carrots have simmered for 5 minutes, drain them.
 Pour the potatoes into a large casserole dish.
-Add the carrots, onions, and mushrooms.
+Add the onions, green beans, and mushrooms.
 Now place the sausages on top of the vegetables.
 Drizzle the lemon/olive oil mix slowly over the top, coating everything as best as possible.
 Now sprinkle the entire dish with:

 2-3 tsp kosher salt